jordanmoore753/Points/README.md

 2. `payer` must be a string.
 3. `transactionDate` must be a string of 16 characters following this format: `YYYY-MM-DDTHH:MM` (The `T` stands for **time**).
 The time is in the Hour:Minute format and is done on European/Military time.

-The uploaded JSON should look like so:
+The request's JSON body should look like so:

 ```json
 {